Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 10,000 Gold
 - Shield

 **Humility**: As a bonus action, you force all creatures within 5 feet of you to succeed a strength savingthrow (dc: 10 + proficiency bonus + constitution modifier).
 On a failed save they take 2d8 thunder damage and are pushed 15 feet away from you.
+Once this action is used, it cannot be used again until 30 seconds pass.

 **Critical Resilence**: Attacks cannot critically hit against you while wielding this shield